 Solar Rebate QLD – (How much is it?) & Am I Eligible?

-The electricity distributors for regional Queensland are Ergon Energy or Origin Energy if you&#39re connected to the Essential Energy network Several changes have been made to the Solar Bonus Scheme since it began in 2008 The Solar Bonus Scheme guideline (PDF 166 KB) provides information about the history and rules of the 44 cent feedin tariff.
+The electricity distributors for regional Queensland are Ergon Energy or Origin Energy if you're connected to the Essential Energy network Several changes have been made to the Solar Bonus Scheme since it began in 2008 The Solar Bonus Scheme guideline (PDF 166 KB) provides information about the history and rules of the 44 cent feedin tariff.

 Solar power for your home Queensland Government